Pandelmark/Distributed-Systems/README.md

 # Distributed-Systems
-Applications on Distributed computationusing RPC and java RMI
+Applications on Distributed computation using RPC and java RMI